University of Hong Kong: Campuses

-The university's main campus covers 177000 sqm of land on Pok Fu Lam Road and Bonham Road in Pok Fu Lam and on Lung Fu Shan of Central and Western District, Hong Kong Island.
+The university's main campus covers 177000 sqm of land on Pokfulam Road and Bonham Road in Pokfulam and on Lung Fu Shan of Central and Western District, Hong Kong Island.
 The university also has a few buildings in Sandy Bay Gap in Southern District.
 Buildings of the university are some of the few remaining examples of British Colonial architecture in Hong Kong.
 The university lends its name to HKU MTR station, the main public transport access to the campus which had opened on 28 December 2014.

-The Li Ka Shing Faculty of Medicine is situated 4.5 km southwest of the main campus, in the Southern District near Sandy Bay and Pok Fu Lam.
+The Li Ka Shing Faculty of Medicine is situated 4.5 km southwest of the main campus, in the Southern District near Sandy Bay and Pokfulam.
 The medical campus includes Queen Mary Hospital, the William M.W.
 Mong Building and research facilities.
 The Faculty of Dentistry is situated in the Prince Philip Dental Hospital, Sai Ying Pun.

 The university also operates the Kadoorie Agricultural Research Centre, which occupies 95000 sqm of land in the New Territories, and the Swire Institute of Marine Science at the southern tip of Cape D'Aguilar on Hong Kong Island.